TobiasVanDyk/RaspberryPi-GPIO-Audio/README.md

 sudo reboot

 ```
-<Update to the new kernel, reboot and then delete the old folder WM8960-Audio-HAT.
+Update to the new kernel, reboot and then delete the old folder WM8960-Audio-HAT.
 After the github clone below, but before the install,
-[**download the modified wm8960.c from the Sybility-WM8960-Audio-HAT github**](https://github.com/Sybility/WM8960-Audio-HAT) and use it to replace the file in the WM8960-Audio-HAT folder.
+[**download the modified wm8960.c**](https://github.com/Sybility/WM8960-Audio-HAT) from the Sybility WM8960-Audio-HAT github, and use it to replace the file in the WM8960-Audio-HAT folder.
+For more information [**read about solving the kernel 5.10 issue here**](https://github.com/waveshare/WM8960-Audio-HAT/issues/24).
 ```
 git clone https://github.com/waveshare/WM8960-Audio-HAT
 cd WM8960-Audio-HAT